napari/docs/docs/naps/7-key-binding-dispatch.md

 ]
 ```

-Note that because of the spec, querying for modifiers will only check the first part:
+Note that because modifiers are encoded in the `(8, 12]`-bit range, querying for modifiers will only check the first part unless they are shifted by 16:
 ```python
 > has_shift(KeyChord(KeyMod.CtrlCmd | KeyCode.KeyX, KeyMod.Shift | KeyCode.KeyY))
 False